Sandrine Grenier, Winner of the University of Montpellier’s 2025 Innovation Award

 LEARNING DIFFERENTLY: LAW AND CINEMA

-▶ The “Learning Differently: Law and Film”project is part of an annual course and is designed to be broken down into several sub-projects, one per academic year.
+▶ The “Learning Differently: Law and Film”project is part of an annual course and is designed to be broken down into several subprojects, one per academic year.
 The goal is to offer a different approach to law and to convey academic knowledge—which students often find difficult—to them in an indirect and playful way.
-Film was chosen as a tool for this facilitated learning, with the goal of conveying legal knowledge and/or facilitating methodological understanding through the creation of aesthetically pleasing images.
+Film was chosen as a tool to facilitate this teaching, with the goal of conveying legal knowledge and/or promoting methodological understanding through the creation of aesthetically pleasing images.
 The project was launched during the 2023–2024 academic year.

 To date, the project has two versions:

-This project was undertaken with the aim of bringing together a wide range of partners—all of whom are volunteers, whether from the public or private sectors—to foster mutual enrichment and visibility (including, for example, the provision of filming locations and costumes: the cities of Agde, Béziers, Pézenas, and Montpellier; the Faculty of Law and Political Science in Montpellier; the Judicial Court of Béziers; the Court of Appeal of Montpellier; the Montpellier Bar Association’s Artistic Committee; the South Central Bar School; and the fashion houses Caroline Bouvier and Le P’tit Grain de Mil).
-The idea of bringing together legal, technical, and artistic talents around a shared project, as well as showcasing the architectural and cultural heritage of our region, also motivated the project (filming took place at the Faculty of Law and Political Science in Montpellier, the Municipal Theater of Pézenas, the Vulliod Museum in Saint-Germain-de-Pézenas, the Fayet Museum in Béziers, the Old Cemetery of Béziers, the Hôtel La Prison in Béziers, and Château Laurens in Agde).
+This project was undertaken with the aim of bringing together a wide range of partners—all of whom are volunteers, whether from institutions or the private sector—to foster mutual enrichment and visibility (among other things, to provide filming locations or costumes: the cities of Agde, Béziers, Pézenas, and Montpellier; the Faculty of Law and Political Science at Montpellier; the Judicial Court of Béziers; the Court of Appeals of Montpellier; the Montpellier Artistic Bar Association; the South Central Bar School; and the fashion houses Caroline Bouvier and Le P’tit Grain de Mil).
+The idea of bringing together legal, technical, and artistic talents around a shared project—while also showcasing the architectural and cultural heritage of our region—was another driving force behind the project (filming took place at the Faculty of Law and Political Science in Montpellier, the Pézenas Municipal Theater, the Vulliod Museum in Saint-Germain-de-Pézenas, the Fayet Museum in Béziers, the Old Cemetery in Béziers, the Hôtel La Prison in Béziers, and Château Laurens in Agde).

-The second approach involved focusing specifically on the task of reading and understanding a court decision—a task traditionally feared by beginners and/or non-specialists given the specific nature of the writing style and the legal vocabulary used.
-Faced with these challenges, the idea of using film to make reading a court decision more accessible and to encourage students to understand the legal issue raised and the solution applied by the judges was once again proposed.
-So far, six rulings have been selected by the students and adapted into short films under four minutes in length (three rulings from the Criminal Chamber of the Court of Cassation, one from the Labor Chamber, and two from theFirst Civil Chamber).
+The second approach involved focusing specifically on the exercise of reading and understanding a court decision—a task traditionally dreaded by beginners and/or non-specialists, given the specific nature of the writing style and the legal vocabulary used.
+In light of these challenges, the idea of using film to make reading a court decision more accessible and to inspire students to understand the legal issue raised and the solution applied by the judges was once again proposed.
+So far, students have selected six rulings, which have been adapted into short films lasting less than four minutes (three rulings from the Criminal Chamber of the Court of Cassation, one from the Labor Chamber, and two from theFirst Civil Chamber).

 ▶ Three rulings are available online:

-Moullec, Criminal Division of the Court of Cassation, November 8, 1972
+Moullec, Criminal Chamber of the Court of Cassation, November 8, 1972

 Fragonard, First Civil Chamber of the Court of Cassation, March 24, 1987